yalcinyakar/fullstrap/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-modern-business/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](https://startbootstrap.com/template/modern-business/).
+[Open a new issue](https://github.com/StartBootstrap/startbootstrap-modern-business/issues) here on GitHub or leave a comment on the [template overview page at ImposterSoft](https://startbootstrap.com/template/modern-business/).

 ## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+ImposterSoft is an open source library of free Bootstrap templates and themes.
+All of the free templates and themes on ImposterSoft are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * <https://startbootstrap.com>
 * <https://twitter.com/SBootstrap>

-Start Bootstrap was created by and is maintained by **[David Miller](https://davidmiller.io/)**.
+ImposterSoft was created by and is maintained by **[David Miller](https://davidmiller.io/)**.

 * <https://davidmiller.io>
 * <https://twitter.com/davidmillerhere>
 * <https://github.com/davidtmiller>

-Start Bootstrap is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+ImposterSoft is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License

-Copyright 2013-2022 Start Bootstrap LLC.
+Copyright 2013-2022 ImposterSoft LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-modern-business/blob/master/LICENSE) license.